HiT-T/Space-Invaders/README.md

 ## Features

-- **Classic Gameplay**: Experience the nostalgic feel of the original Space Invaders game.
+- **Classic Gameplay**: Experience the nostalgic feel of the original Space Invaders game.u
-- **Increasing Difficulty**: As aliens are destroyed, their movement speed increases, challenging the player.
 - **Score Tracking**: Keep track of your score based on the number and type of aliens destroyed.
 - **Lives Indicator**: Displays the remaining lives of the player.